 Take in the very best of northern Botswana on this 10-day tour.
 It’s difficult to beat with its exceptional guiding and remarkable wildlife as well as the range of superb activities including game drives, mokoro excursions, walking safaris and boat trips.
 Three nights in each camp allows you to fully savour each unique area taking time to experience the regions and their exceptional wildlife.
 Highlights include a flight over the Okavango Delta, exploring the fringes of the Delta by mokoro (dug-out canoe) and a boat cruise on the Chobe River.
 There is an optional extension of two nights in Victoria Falls (Livingstone).
 This tour is also available in the opposite direction.

-Activities:Game Drive, Mokoro Safari, Boat Cruise, Light Aircraft
+- Activities:Game Drive, Walking Safari, Mokoro, Boat Cruise, Light Aircraft

 - 3 nights Letaka Tented Camp, Moremi Game Reserve

 - 3 nights Letaka Tented Camp, Khwai Community Area

 Activity guide: Game drives, night drives, guided walks*, mokoro excursion